Why Educate Yourself about Christian Counseling?

 Educate yourself about the various types of Christian Counselors.
 When finding a Christian counselor, remember to find a licensed, experienced CHRISTIAN professional capable of addressing your specific issue.
 Interview your prospective counselor before attending your first session.
 Go prepared with a series of questions that will help you gain knowledge about the kind of counsel you will be receiving.
 Prayerfully consider whether or not you and the counselor are a good fit.

 (Bryan— I unearthed this from somewhere.
+Thought it might help someone.
 I apologize for not being to attribute the article.)